 Polyurea coatings dry to the touch in seconds and are walkable within a few minutes forming an outstandingly tough, flexible, and chemically resistant surface.
 These coatings waterproof their substrate and have the ability to extend by 300% to over 600%, thereby enabling them to bridge hairline cracks on concrete surfaces.

 Polyurea is 100% solid with no solvents, meaning no emissions and no VOCs, hence an extremely environmentally friendly coating.
 There is no odour.
 Due to their exceptional properties, Polyurea spray coatings are now being used extensively for waterproofing, corrosion protection, containment, linings to tanks and structures, protection of concrete joins, and structures, etc.

 This surface treatment combines the best of all the above options.
 Although abrasion-defiant, it is flexible enough to bridge moving cracks, locking out all moisture, chlorides and other contaminants, and cures quickly (six seconds).
 It is 100% environmentally friendly, has no odour, and available in a wide variety of colours to match any decor.

 Cons: Requires the use of specialized spray equipment and applicators will require specialized application training.

 Why Choose IMC Distributors?

-IMC Distributors is proud to be the exclusive distributor for ISOMAT products in Canada.
+IMC Distributors is proud to be the exclusive distributor for ISOMAT and Nukote Coacting products in Canada.
 We’re also the master distributor for Lab Surface in Ontario and we distribute Protocol Concrete Protection Products that are designed with Innercrete technology.
 Our mission is to provide the latest product advancements and the most efficient installation methods.
 Contact us today to learn more!